SatnamPC/android-interview-questions-2025/README.md

     .build()
 ```
 ### Q.) How do you handle security concerns during network calls?
-**Ans**. **Authentication**: Credential Manager and Biometric authentication.
+**Ans**. **Authentication**: Credential Manager and Biometric authentication.<br />
 **TLS** (Transport Layer Security) / **SSL** (Secure Sockets Layer): It is a cryptographic protocol that Encrypted Communication Over the Network.
  ```
  val request = Request.Builder()
         .url("https://yourserver.com/api")
         .build()
 ```
 OkHttp automatically negotiates the TLS handshake when connecting to the server via HTTPS.
-If the server doesn’t support TLS, the request will fail, ensuring that the communication is secure.
+If the server doesn’t support TLS, the request will fail, ensuring that the communication is secure.<br />

-**Certificate Pinning / SSL Pinning**: It is a security technique that helps prevent man-in-the-middle (MITM) attacks by ensuring that the app communicates only with trusted servers using a specific SSL certificate.
+**Certificate Pinning / SSL Pinning**: It is a security technique that helps prevent man-in-the-middle (MITM) attacks by ensuring that the app communicates only with trusted servers using a specific SSL certificate.<br />

 **Network Security Configuration file**: The Network Security Configuration feature uses an XML file where you specify the settings for your app.
-You must include an entry in your app's manifest to point to this file.
+You must include an entry in your app's manifest to point to this file.<br />
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <network-security-config>